-Civil society is extremely active in addressing GBV.
+Civil societies are active in addressing GBV.
 One example is the publication of the "I" stories, an annual project run by Gender Links and its partner organisations.
 To date two Namibian editions of the "I" stories have been published (2006 and 2008).
-The publications share firsthand accounts from men and women affected by GBV.72
+The publications share firsthand accounts from men and women affected by GBV.71